-Both middle school and high school students are welcome to participate in this competition.
-Although the competition itself is performed individually (it consists of tasks carried out individually), the registration is made within a team of maximum 16 students.
+Only students born on and after January 1st, 2004 can participate.
+Although the competition itself is performed individually (it consists of tasks carried out individually), the registration is made within a team of maximum 4 students.
 All of the teams will be able to participate based on an invitation from the Prahova County Centre of Excellence.
 After the invitation is received, each team will nominally transmit its componence.

-The teams of the invited countries will consist of maximum 4 students and will also be coordinated by a specialised teacher.
+The teams of the invited countries will consist of maximum 4 students and will also be coordinated by a team leader and/or deputy leader.

-In the first day of the competition, the tasks corresponding to the First infO(1) Round will be published, but only in Romanian.
+On the day of the competition, the tasks will be handed to the participants in paper format, both in English and their language of choice.
 The students will upload the source codes corresponding to their own solutions in the announced time limit.

 The registration of the teams shall be done online, on the competition portal.
 Each contestant will be provided with an account on the competition platform, with which it will participate in the rounds of the competition.
 The selection of the participating teams is the responsibility of each Centre of Excellence.